Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 \subsection{Dataset overview}

 We apply our method to the English Longitudinal Study of Ageing dataset~\citep{ukageing}.
-Starting in 2002, the study repeatedly collected data from a representative sample of the English population to understand the ageing dynamics in England.
 The waves of data consistently measure several modules of features such as health trajectories, disability and healthy life expectancy, the economic and financial situations, cognition and mental health, etc. We use the Wave 7 and Wave 9 data, collected in 2014 and 2018, respectively, restricted to people who are present in both waves.

 We consider predicting the future health outcomes of people based on their current available features.
 The Wave 7 data is used as covariates.
-We divide all variables into two main categories: health (both mental and physical) and social conditions (including household demographics, financial, work and social situations).
+We divide all variables into two categories: health (both mental and physical) and social conditions (including household demographics, financial, work and social situations).
 After pre-processing through one-hot encoding for categorial and string-valued variables and filtering out some highly imbalanced variables, the health and social categories contain $184$ and $888$ features, respectively.
 We take the \texttt{hehelf} variable from Wave 9 data as the response $Y$: the reported overall health situation ranging from 1 (excellent) to 5 (poor).
-We treat the outcome as a continuous variable.
+We treat the outcome as continuous.